Filming in Paris: Permits, Studios & Production Logistics

 TRIP and the Tax Incentive Picture

-The TRIP (crédit d'impôt global) returns 30% of qualifying French spend for most shoots and 40% for shoots with major VFX work — capped at €30 million per project.
-Eligibility needs passing a cultural test administered by the CNC and incurring at least €250,000 of qualifying spend in France.
-For a production with a €3 million Paris-based shoot, TRIP can return €900,000–1,200,000 against French crew, locations, post, and gear costs.
-The full mechanics, application timeline, and records needs are covered in our /blog/film-tax-incentives-guide/ — and our team can walk you through whether your production passes the cultural test before you commit to a Paris production base.
+The TRIP (crédit d'impôt global) returns 30% of qualifying French spend for most shoots and 40% for shoots with major VFX work, capped at €30 million per project.
+To qualify, a production must pass a cultural test run by the CNC and spend at least €250,000 of qualifying costs in France.
+For a €3 million Paris-based shoot, TRIP can return €900,000–1,200,000 against French crew, locations, post, and gear costs.
+We cover the full mechanics, application timeline, and records needs in our /blog/film-tax-incentives-guide/.
+Our team can also walk you through whether your shoot passes the cultural test before you commit to a Paris base.
 To start a Paris production conversation, contact us at /contact/ with your script status, shoot window, and budget envelope.

 ACT 07